rppraveena/ELITE_TRAINING/README.md

 # ELITE_TRAINING
 Elite Technical Training – Slot 1
 Duration:
-  January 2026 – February 2026
+  January 2026 – March 2026
 About the Training:
-  This repository contains the learning materials and session resources from Elite Technical Training – Slot 1.
+  This repository contains materials from Elite Technical Training – Slot 1 and Slot 2, covering topics such as programming fundamentals, arrays, strings, matrices, pattern problems, logical reasoning, algorithmic thinking, and coding problem-solving techniques.
+It also includes practice problems,
-  The training program focused on improving programming fundamentals, logical reasoning, and problem-solving skills required for technical interviews and software   development.All session documents and reference materials from the training are organized here for easy access and revision.

 🎯 Key Learning Areas